 The United States Army Corps of Engineers (USACE) needs a non-profit partner to provide enhanced services above and beyond the Homeland Security budget for Water Safety, Habitat Rehabilitation, Recreation Improvement and Cultural Education.

 SACCA is the first official non-profit partner of the United States Army Corps of Engineers (USACE) for Central Ohio.
-SACCA collects tax exempt donations on behalf of Alum Creek, Deer Creek, Delaware, Dillon, Paint Creek and Tom Jenkins (Burr Oak) dam projects, assuring funds are invested in the best interests of the local community.
+SACCA collects tax exempt donations on behalf of the Alum Creek, Deer Creek, Delaware, Dillon, Paint Creek, and Tom Jenkins (Burr Oak) dam projects, assuring funds are invested in the best interests of the local community.

 SACCA is a tax exempt 501 (c) (3) corporation in the State of Ohio.

 Central Ohio communities want safe, secure, parks which maximize recreational opportunities while preserving habitats and promoting knowledgeable use including local history.